Our school dinner menu is on a 3 week rota . Please click on the list below to see our weekly school dinner menu:

 Healthy Recipe Downloads

-School dinner payments should be made via the ParentMail app under 'Accounts'.
+School dinner payments are to be made via the ParentMail app under 'Accounts'.
 If you have any problems with the app and/or payments please pop to the office and we will be happy to help you.

 We prefer children to only change from packed lunches to school dinners (or vice versa) at the beginning of a half term, but will allow changes at other times in exceptional circumstances.
 If your child does wish to change please notify the school office.